tabarra/txAdmin/README.md

 TODO Ideas...
 - [ ] Add a `more info` tab and include some config variables, and the complete PID breakdown
-- [ ] Separate the DANGER ZONE commands into a separate tab with confirmation dialog?
+- [x] Separate the DANGER ZONE commands into a separate tab with confirmation dialog?
 - [ ] We have data, we should plot it into a graph...
-- [ ] Write a simple `manage_admins.js` script to help with the process.
+- [x] Write a simple `manage_admins.js` script to help with the process.
 The current `/getHash?pwd=xxx` is counterintuitive at best.
 - [ ] Get JSONC compatibility.
 Inline documentation for the configs would be great.
 - [ ] Add machine performance data to the panel.
 Or not, perhaps that's a little too much into Grafana's land.
-- [ ] Average the CPU measure by the last 6 seconds or so?
 - [ ] Multiple server support?
 Technically easy, but would require massive rework of the interface.
 - [ ] FXServer artifact/build auto updater???
 - [ ] Automagically send messages in discord when starting/stopping/restarting the server